PiG13BR/KP-Liberation-PIG/Missionframework/Extensions/Discord_Log/README.md

+## DISCORD LOG

 Code bellow is an example of a discord bot that will parse through the logs to send info from the factories to a discord channel with an embeded message.

 ```py
 import discord